The Colors of Voices

 Citing well-documented sources, he explains how individuals perceive visual and auditory information, presenting a rare glimpse into the mental workings of a visually-challenged person, revealing that everyone owns a voice of its own color.

 Buy LocallyLooking to buy Dave's book in stores?
-Check out these stores in the St. Louis area: Apop Records sells both Dave's albums and his book |
+Check out these stores in the St. Louis area: |

 |